 The second part of my work then consists of addressing these root causes.
 This is achieved through specific and targeted nutrition and lifestyle interventions, in order to directly act on the imbalances identified.

-No, definitely not.
-My work as a Nutritional Therapist is not meant to be an alternative to the service provided by a General Practitioner (GP).
 Although there are numerous situations where Nutritional Therapy and Traditional Medicine can be used alone, Nutritional Therapy and Traditional Medicine are complementary and are found to be most beneficial to the patient when combined in an Integrative Medicine model.